balderb/markdown-challenge/README.md

 #### Here is a funny story

 When i was in the 4th grade we were supposed to do homework in group once.
 It was about writing some poem.
 My friend and I made it in the garden of the school 5 minutes before class, of course.
 Once it was finally finished we rushed over the campus to be on time, homework in my hand, but i lost it in the wind and the homework flew away.
+We still laugh with it until now.
 The teacher never believed us.

 #### TL;DR